Rchit13/posture-aware-fall-detection/README.md

 ├── bed_scaler.pkl
 ```

-These are binary classifiers (fall vs non-fall) trained on 30-frame sequences of mid-hip normalized keypoints.
-All models use custom focal loss to handle class imbalance.
+Each BiLSTM model comprises two LSTM layers (128 and 64 units) with dropout (0.3) and early stopping for regularization.

+Custom focal loss is applied to address class imbalance.

 ## Model Summary